Novels

 Deep in the Heart (click here to read the first three chapters)

-DEEP IN THE HEART is a romance novel told from a male perspective and centered on the intertwined coming-of-age stories of a group of friends seeking their toeholds in life in Austin, Texas in 1978.
+DEEP IN THE HEART is an upmarket novel told from a male perspective and centered on the intertwined coming-of-age stories of a group of friends seeking their toeholds in life in Austin, Texas in 1978.

 DEEP IN THE HEART focuses on Dash, who has been too long a student, but who is feeling like he finally has life figured out when he meets Marlene, the beautiful daughter of a German duchess and a Texas oil man, who seems to open the door to his chosen career.
 Then his bicycle is stolen, he is evicted from his apartment, and his father cuts him off financially.